 Yes — this is the primary design intent.
 The Pre-Flight Screening Memo is written in plain language and formatted for direct client use: an executive scorecard your client reads in under two minutes, and a supporting memo that explains the reasoning if they want it.
 No engineering jargon.
 No translation required.
 The format is designed so a broker can attach it to a listing package or site tour summary without modification.

 Either party can engage us directly.
 In most cases the Pre-Flight is a client-side diligence cost.
-Brokers also engage us directly when they want to move faster on a listing or qualify a site before investing time building a client pitch.
-At CAD 6,500 it pays for itself the first time it stops your team spending weeks on a non-viable site.
+Brokers also engage us directly when they want to move faster on a listing or organize evidence before investing time building a client pitch.
+At CAD 6,500 it pays for itself the first time it prevents your team from spending weeks on a site with a disqualifying evidence gap.

 As of April 2026, AESO's active data centre load request queue stands at 40 projects totalling 19,275 MW — far exceeding Alberta's buildable grid capacity over any reasonable project timeline.
 Phase 1 is fully subscribed with only 1,200 MW allocated.
 Queue position and substation proximity are the most consequential early-stage variables.
 They are also the ones most frequently ignored until capital has already been committed.